chroma-works/Chroma-RayTracer/README.md

 M. Pharr, W. Jakob , and G. Humphreys , “Physically Based Rendering,” Physically Based Rendering, 2017.

 <a id="6">[6]</a>
 R. L. Cook, T. Porter, and L. Carpenter, “Distributed ray tracing,” Proceedings of the 11th annual conference on Computer graphics and interactive techniques - SIGGRAPH 84, 1984.

+<a id="7">[7]</a>
+K. Suffern, Ray Tracing from the Ground Up.
+Natick: Chapman and Hall/CRC, 2016.